 Office of Science Graduate Student Research (SCGSR) Program

-SLAC National Accelerator Laboratory is a world-renowned laboratory with research opportunities in physics, chemistry, materials and environmental sciences, scientific computing, and many engineering fields.
+SLAC National Accelerator Laboratory is a world-renowned laboratory with research opportunities in physics, chemistry, materials and environmental sciences, scientific computing, astrophysics and many engineering fields.
 The goals of the Office of Science Graduate Student Research (SCGSR) Program is to prepare graduate students for science, technology, engineering, or mathematics (STEM) careers critically important to the DOE Office of Science mission, by providing graduate thesis research opportunities at SLAC.
 The SCGSR Program provides supplemental awards to outstanding U.S. graduate students to pursue part of their graduate thesis research at SLAC in areas that address scientific challenges central to the Office of Science mission.
 The research opportunity is expected to advance the graduate students' overall doctoral thesis while providing access to the expertise, resources, and capabilities available at SLAC.

 The SCGSR Program provides supplemental funds for graduate awardees to conduct part of their thesis research at SLAC in collaboration with a Laboratory scientist within a defined award period.
 The award period for the proposed research project may range from 3 months to 1 year.